thesephist/schrift/README.md

 ### Schrift virtual machine

-The VM design is to be done, but will include the following.
+The VM design is in progress, but will include the following.

 - Composite values are backed by both a growable array and a hashmap, a la JavaScript and Lua.

 ### Runtime and garbage collection

-Initially, Schrift will use automatic reference counting for memory management.
+Primitive values in Schrift that never escape a stack frame are allocated locally on the stack.
+This makes many common use cases of local variables, like iteration indexes and temporaries, efficient.
+When values are assigned to composites or captured in closures, they _escape_ the local frame, and need to be heap-allocated.
+Initially, Schrift will use automatic reference counting for memory management on the heap.
 This is because ARC is:

 - More memory-efficient
 - Lower latency than a tracing mark-and-sweep GC